When a Picasso Was Stolen from the NGV

 Photographer Dora Maar

-While Picasso worked on this piece he was shadowed by Dora Maar, a young photographer who was documenting his technique and method.
-The two became lovers and Maar later served as a model for a series of paintings often viewed as companion pieces to Guernica, the 'Weeping Woman' series.
+While Picasso worked on Guernica he was shadowed by Dora Maar, a young photographer documenting his methods.
+The two became lovers and Maar later served as a model for a series of paintings, known as the ‘Weeping Woman’ series.

 'The Weeping Woman', by Picasso.
 NGV collection, Melbourne.